Rep. Lois Frankel announces plans to upgrade public transportation

 Public transportation in Palm Beach County will soon see some major upgrades.

-U.S. Rep. Lois Frankel, D-Fla., and Clinton Forces, executive director of Palm Tran, announced the plans Friday at a Dixie Highway bus stop.
+U.S. Rep. Lois Frankel, D-Fla., and Clinton Forbes, executive director of Palm Tran, announced the plans Friday at a Dixie Highway bus stop.

-The Bipartisan Infrastructure Law and Fiscal Year 2022 Budget recently passed by Congress includes $530 million towards Florida's public transportation.
+The Bipartisan Infrastructure Law and Fiscal Year 2022 Budget recently passed by Congress includes $530 million for Florida's public transportation.

 Frankel said much of those funds will go towards upgrades to Palm Tran.